“Best Legal Solutions for your Business”

 Our legal advisor will advice you about the requirements according with the kind of products to be imported.

-The operation of a restaurant requires a license, which consist of a permission issued by the Thai government to sell food at your establishment.
+The operation of a restaurant requires an specific license, which consist of a permission issued by the Thai government to sell food at your establishment.

 The restaurants having an area exceeding 200 square meters have to apply for a restaurant license from the local government.